goldbergyoni/nodebestpractices/README.dutch.md

 **TL;DR:** Handle the process SIGTERM event and clean-up all existing connection and resources.
 This should be done while responding to ongoing requests.
 In Dockerized runtimes shutting down containers is not a rare event, rather a frequent occurrence that happen as part of routine work.
 Achieving this demands some thoughtful code to orchestrate several moving parts: The load balancer, keep-alive connections, the HTTP server and other resources

-**Otherwise:** Dying immediately means not responding to thousands of disappointed users
+**Anders:** Dying immediately means not responding to thousands of disappointed users

 🔗 [**Read More: Graceful shutdown**](/sections/docker/graceful-shutdown.md)